When I say Validation For Intended Use, most of you picture an extensive documentation required by ISO and FDA.

 - Performing intended use validation may also help protect against product liability litigation.

-- Intended use validation can avoid repetition of certain operations and prevent materials or products from being reworked or scrapped.
+- Intended use validation can avoid the repetition of certain operations and prevent materials or products from being reworked or scrapped.

 - An established comprehensive software validation process can also reduce long term costs by making it easier and less costly to reliably modify software and revalidate each subsequent release or software changes.